dssg/hitchhikers-guide/sources/README.md

-The fellows work in small, cross-disciplinary teams on social good projects spanning education, health, energy, transportation, criminal justice, social services, economic development and international development in collaboration with global government agencies and non-profits.
-This work is done under close and hands-on mentorship from full-time, dedicated data science mentors as well as dedicated project managers, with industry experience.
-The result is highly trained fellows, improved data science capacity of the social good organization, and a high quality data science project that is ready for field trial and implementation, delivered at the end of the program.
+The fellows work in small, cross-disciplinary teams on social good projects spanning education, health, energy, transportation, criminal justice, social services, economic development, and international development in collaboration with global government agencies and non-profits.
+This work is done under close and hands-on mentorship from full-time, dedicated data science mentors, as well as dedicated project managers with industry experience.
+The result is highly trained fellows, improved data science capacity of the social good organization, and a high-quality data science project that is ready for field trial and implementation, delivered at the end of the program.